schors/gost-ca-parse/README.md

 What is it?
 -----------

-Toolset for convert "Gosuslugi" Russian Certificate Authorities list XML-file to standard PEM format.
+Toolset converts "Gosuslugi" Russian Certificate Authorities list XML-file to standard PEM format.
 This should not be used in real life.
 Use the prepared data: https://github.com/schors/gost-russian-ca

+In fact, this is the task of the [Minsvyaz](http://minsvyaz.ru).
+It must do this, but it can't.
+I don't know why.
+I don't have to do this.
+But I can.

 Features
 --------
 * Version test
 * git integration
+* Very simple fast-maded code without strict error handling
-* Bogus Rostelecom doesn't provide some HTTP features such as If-Modified-Since and Accept-Encoding.
+* Rostelecom doesn't provide some HTTP features such as If-Modified-Since and Accept-Encoding.
 This is bullshit

 Requirements
 ------------